 UWF Archaeological Field School

 Current research at Arcadia focuses on the multi-ethnic village that surrounded the industrial complex.
-From 2009 to 2011, the field school investigated a residential area north of Pond Creek that was inhabited by low status individuals, likely to be enslaved African Americans.
+From 2009 to 2011, the field school investigated a residential area north of Pond Creek that was inhabited by enslaved African Americans.

 Archaeology on State Lands in Florida